 Cons

-Due to their majestic columns that resemble those found on the Parthenon and other iconic Greek monuments, Greek revival-style residences are some of the simplest to spot.
+Due to their majestic columns that resemble those found on the Parthenon and other iconic Greek monuments, Greek revival-style residences are some of the simplest types of house styles spot.
 This style, which was influenced by Greek democracy, philosophy, and culture, first appeared in the United States in the 1830s.

 Features: